decentralized-identity/didcomm.org/site/content/protocols/messagepickup/3.0/readme.md

 The `recipient_did` attribute is only included when responding to a `delivery-request` message that indicates a `recipient_did`.

 ### Messages Received
-After receiving messages, the `recipient` sends an acknowledge message indiciating which messages are safe to clear from the queue.
+After receiving messages, the `recipient` **MUST** send an acknowledge message indiciating which messages are safe to clear from the queue.

 Message Type URI: `https://didcomm.org/messagepickup/3.0/messages-received`